-An estimated total of \$15 million in annual 9 Percent Federal Credit is available for 2019.
-CHFA will forward-reserve up to \$5 million of 2020 annual State Credit in 2019.
+An estimated total of \$16 million in annual 9 Percent Federal Credit will be forward reserved for 2020.
+CHFA will forward-reserve up to \$10 million of 2021 annual State Credit in 2020.

 CHFA reserves the right, in its sole discretion, to (i) carry forward a portion of the current year's housing Tax Credit ceiling for Allocation in the next calendar year, and (ii) under certain conditions, issue a Reservation or, in the case of projects that have already placed in service, a binding commitment for some portion of the next year's housing Tax Credit ceiling.